 Under the Hood

 The GL350 uses a 3.0-liter V6 BlueTEC turbodiesel engine with 455 lb-ft of torque and an EPA highway fuel-economy rating of 26 mpg.
-The GL450 has a twin-turbo 4.6-liter V8, and the GL550 has another version of that engine that makes even more power and that can propel the vehicle from 0-60 mph in an estimated 5.5 seconds.
+The GL450 has a twin-turbo 3.0-liter V6 that can launch it to 60 mph in 6.6 seconds, while the GL550 employs a 4.6-liter twin-turbo V8 that can make the same sprint in a mere 5.5 seconds.
 The GL63 AMG has a hand-built 5.5-liter twin-turbo V8 that makes an enviable 550 horsepower.
-GL-Class models have all-wheel drive standard, and all engine choices are connected to a smooth 7-speed automatic transmission.
+GL-Class models have 4Matic all-wheel drive standard, and all engine choices are connected to a smooth 7-speed automatic transmission.

 240 horsepower @ 3,600 rpm